demo-ninjas/aiproxy/README.md

 * **Agent Select Orchestator** - For a given prompt will choose an agent from a list of agents to fulfill the prompt
 * **Multi-Agent Orchestrator** - Pass the prompt to multiple agents then interpret their responses into a single succinct response
 * **Step-plan Orchestrator** - For a given prompt, write a plan for how to fulfill the prompt's goal, then execute each step in the plan and finally respond based on the outcome of the plan
+* **Sequential-Agents Orchestrator** - Sequentially prompt each agent, passing the response from the previous agent to the next.
+The final agent in the list is the ultimate responder to the original prompt.

 To load an orchestrator, use the `orchestrator_factory`, passing a config (or the name of a config).